-Today I am sharing our life as a homeschooling, special/medical needs, large family of 9 (7 children 10 and younger).
+Today I am sharing A REAL Look Into The Life Of Our Homeschooling Special Needs Large Family of 9 (7 children 10 and younger).
 I don’t often share our everyday life because I choose to fully embrace our life as is and focus on our blessings.

 Talking about the hardships we face does nothing but make us forget our blessings!
 However, today I’m going to be real with you.